 Answer: If we use a strong firewall system that gets updated regularly and the firewall logs that get checked periodically then it becomes very difficult to hack the SFTP server.
 It is also needed to keep the SFTP server software updated with the latest security patches installed in it to make the server secure.

-Another important security measure is that disable all the protocols which are not required by the server like if the server is not using HTTP and HTTPS then should disable them.
+Another important security measure is that disable all the protocols which are not required by the server if the server is not using HTTP and HTTPS then should disable them.

 If the administrator proactively takes all these security measures and will keep an eye on the threats then it will become very difficult to hack the SFTP server.